-- The meat products enter Northern Ireland through a designated Point of Entry and they are subject to channelling procedure applicable from the designated place to the destination supermarket in Northern Ireland;
+- The meat products enter Northern Ireland through a designated place as defined in point (38) of Article 3 of Regulation (EU) 2017/625 of the European Parliament and of the Council and they are subject to channelling procedure applicable from the designated place to the destination supermarket in Northern Ireland;

 - They are sold exclusively to end consumers in supermarkets located in Northern Ireland, and they are not to be sold to other operators of the food chain;

 - They are accompanied by official certificates issued by the UK competent authorities (based on similar models already existing for fresh meat, minced meat and meat preparations); and